 SaaS Challenges Statistics

-- Security is the top concern of companies and organizations using SaaS solutions.
-With at least 37% saying it’s the biggest concern of managing the SaaS stack.
+- Security is the top concern of companies and organizations using cloud-based software solutions.
+With at least 37% saying security breaches are their biggest concern in managing the SaaS stack.
 (BetterCloud, 2023 State of SaaSOps)

 - The top SaaS security concerns among tech executives are Shadow IT (69%) and remote workers exposing data (56%).
 (Torii, 2022)